-An SRV record simplifies the connection process for players by defining a Minecraft server's hostname and port, which allows access via a custom domain name.
+An SRV record simplifies player connections by defining a Minecraft server's hostname and port, enabling access via a custom domain name.
 This defines the server's location and ensures an effortlessly accessible connection.
-The guide below will walk server admins through the process of setting up an SRV record using cPanel.
+The guide below walks server admins through setting up an SRV record in cPanel.

 Note: This tutorial is only for servers without a dedicated IP.
 For servers with a dedicated IP add-on, learn how to create an A record here.